Hamza1821/AktuWebpageReplica/README.md

 # AktuWebpageReplica
-this page is a reaplica of AKTU Counselling page
+this page is a reaplica of AKTU Counselling page.